 The second marriage produced eight children, among them our Johan Joerg “George” Boshaar, born in 1694.
 The others were Johann Daniel Boshaar, Johann Bernard Boshaar, Anna Margaretha Koch, Johann Wilhelm Boshaar, Maria Catharina Boshaar and Magdalena Elisabetha DeGraaf.

 In 1709, in company with six of their offspring, the Boshaars traveled from Zweibrücken to Rotterdam to London and boarded a ship bound for New York.
-The dates of sailing and arrival, and name of the ship, may be lost to history, but on July 3, 1709, they are known to have been on the sixth party aboard a vessel commanded by Captain Johan Facit.
+The dates of sailing and arrival, and name of the ship, may be lost to history, but on July 3, 1709, they are believed to have been on the sixth party aboard a vessel commanded by Captain Johan Facit.
+In 1709, in company with six of their offspring, the Boshaars traveled from Zweibrücken to Rotterdam to London and boarded a ship bound for New York.
+The dates of sailing and arrival, and name of the ship, may be lost to history, but on July 3, 1709, they are believed to have been on the sixth party aboard a vessel commanded by Captain Johan Facit.

 The 1975 book The Wenrich Family Revisited, by Oby J. Bonawit, may hold clues about the clan during this vital period of change.